Blyth Navigation: Remains

 The swing bridge which carried the railway over the river was widened in 1907, and was removed at the outbreak of World War II.
-It has since been replaced by a fixed Bailey Bridge to provide access on foot to Walberswick.
+It has since been replaced by a fixed Bailey bridge to provide access on foot to Walberswick.
 With the demise of the locks, the river levels have fallen, so that it is difficult to imagine that wherries once reached Halesworth.
 The embankments enclosing the saltings below Blythburgh have been breached, and once more a large inland lake forms when the tide is high.
 Southwold harbour is used for moorings, and can accommodate 110 boats, while navigation is still possible to Blythburgh, although the Bailey bridge restricts access to smaller boats.

+The New Reach in Halesworth has an unusual status.
+In 1968, Wilfred George the owner of the maltings at the end of the navigation registered the waterway as a village green.
+The designated area ran from the point at which the New Reach leaves the Town River, just above Maltings Lock, to Halesworth Lock.
+It includes part of the towpath, and the spur which enabled wherries to reach the maltings from Langleys Quay, which subsequently became a tarmac footpath.
+In 1993 a community group was set up to turn the New Reach into a resource for the town, but frustration at the difficulties of negotiating water levels and flooding in that year let to the plans being dropped.
+The section is owned by Waveney District Council.

 There have been sporadic efforts to restore the canal for navigation, but the resultant flooding of bordering land has made this unpopular.
 On 27 May 2016, Gerald Burns canoed from Halesworth to Southwold, carrying a sack of malt in his boat, which he delivered to Adnams Brewery in Southwold.
 The purpose of the journey was to raise funds for the restoration of New Reach at Halesworth, which played an important part in the industrial history of the town.
 The New Reach Working Group was formed, and in 2017 launched a working punt named after the maltster Partick Stead.
 In 2018 they were given a powered brush cutter to assist in maintaining the waterway by the Ipswich Branch of the Inland Waterways Association.